 The U.S. airline industry is a few months away from achieving 10-year milestone since having a “large aircraft” accident, says John Hickey, FAA’s deputy associate administrator for aviation safety.
 That milestone accident happened on Nov.
 12, 2001, when an American Airlines’ Airbus A300 crashed soon after taking off from New York John F. Kennedy International Airport.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Close To 10-Year Safety Milestone".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Close To 10-Year Safety Milestone".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.